Correction Policy & Methodology How we verify scams and handle mistakes in 2026

 Assign verification status and publish with evidence notes.

 Not all scam reports are created equal.
-We use three levels to indicate confidence:
+We use three levels to indicate confidence so traders know how much weight to give each listing.

 Verified